 Humilis Murex Shell

-Humilis Murex Shell, Favartia humlis
+Humilis Murex Shell, Favartia humilis

-Humilis Murex Shell, Favartia humlis.
+Humilis Murex Shell, Favartia humilis.
 Shell collected off the beach at Punta Chivato, Baja California Sur, June 2022.
 Size: 6.0 cm (2.4 inches) x 4.6 cm (1.8 inches).
 Collection courtesy of Kathy Farley, Punta Chivato.
 Photographs courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

 Humilis Murexes are found in the intertidal zone to depths between 15 m (50 feet) and 33 m (110 feet).
 They range from Sonora to Peru.
 In general the Humilis Murex is a rare shell that has been poorly studied and poorly documented.